AppImageCommunity/awesome-appimage/README.md

 # Awesome AppImage [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-<a href="https://appimage.org">AppImage</a> is a format to distribute applications to various mainstream Linux distributions.
+[AppImage](https://appimage.org) is a format to distribute applications to various mainstream Linux distributions.
 One app = one file!
 As the vibrant community around AppImage is growing, so is this list.

 ## Contents